A whole wheat waffle that is light and fluffy inside and crispy, golden brown outside. They’re easy to whip up with ingredients I always have on hand.

 I served these waffles with a luscious Peach Freezer Jam my neighbor gave me for Christmas.
 Made with tree-ripened, juicy peaches from the tree in her yard it was a sweet taste of summer on a cold winter’s morning.
 Thanks Darlene!

-2 cups whole wheat pastry flour
+- 2 cups whole wheat pastry flour

-2 teaspoons baking powder
+- 2 teaspoons baking powder

-1/2 teaspoon salt
+- ½ teaspoon salt

-1 1/2 cups milk
+- 1 ½ cups milk

-1/3 cup canola oil
+- ⅓ cup canola oil

 - 2 egg yolks

-- 2 egg whites, stiffly beaten
+- 2 egg whites stiffly beaten

-Preheat waffle maker.
+- Preheat waffle maker.

-In a large bowl, whisk together flour, baking powder and salt.
+- In a large bowl, whisk together flour, baking powder and salt.